JHSawatzki/info-beamer-package-meteorology/README.md

  * First alpha release, Ouput for one sensor is working.
  * Only ESP8266 Firmware Tasmota with template Sonoff TH and SI7021 sensor currently supported

-### Version 0.0.1 - 0.0.31

- * Test release, Output of sensor data not working